About

 • Mix ¼ cup of the ice water with the vinegar and egg.
 Whisk to combine.

 • Make a well in the middle of the flour mix.
 Add the water-yolk mix and use a fork or your fingers to distribute the liquid through the flour.
-Add another ¼ cup of water (in increments), until all the liquid is fully incorporated in the flour.
+Add the rest of the water (in increments), until all the liquid is fully incorporated in the flour.

 • Next, use your hands to knead the dough to form a dough ball.